HarithaNawarathna/Docdesk/README.md

 # DocDesk

-DocDesk (CareSync) is a comprehensive healthcare platform designed to modernize and organize medical processes, with a focus on respiratory diseases.
+DocDesk (DocDesk) is a comprehensive healthcare platform designed to modernize and organize medical processes, with a focus on respiratory diseases.
 The system digitizes patient records, facilitates efficient communication between doctors and patients, and enhances overall healthcare delivery for both patients and providers.

 ## Background